Ceremony

 This is a good time to think of a few things to keep your guests entertained.
 Live music can really set the tone of the day.

-Set up interactive stations like a DIY cocktail bar, a cigar rolling station, or a craft table where guests can make keepsakes, ice creams, candy floss the lists go on.
-Lastly, make sure there are comfortable seating areas where guests can relax, chat, and socialize.
+Set up interactive stations like a DIY cocktail bar, grazing table, , ice creams, candy floss the lists go on.